Three Cheese Manicotti

 Cheese Filling:

-- 1 tablespoon butter 2 tablespoon flour 1/2 cup milk Salt, pepper and nutmeg to taste
+- Salt, pepper and nutmeg to taste

-- 2 pounds whole milk ricotta cheese 2+ cups freshly grated Parmesan 1+ cup coarsely grated whole milk mozzarella 2 eggs, beaten
+- 1+ cup coarsely grated whole milk mozzarella

 Instructions

-Put all crepe ingredients in blender and mix, scraping down the sides as needed.
+- Put all crepe ingredients in a blender and mix, scraping down the sides as needed.
 Set aside in the refrigerator to rest for a couple of hours, so the flour will absorb the liquid.
 Skip this step if you're using purchased manicotti shells.

-Make tomato sauce.
-Heat the olive oil in large pot.
+- Make tomato sauce.
+Heat the olive oil in a large pot.
 Add onion and saute until soft but not brown, 5-8 minutes.
 Add garlic and saute until fragrant, about 2 minutes.
 Add tomatoes, tomato sauce and paste, and seasonings.
 Lower heat and simmer, uncovered, until thickened, about 30-40 minutes.
 Let cool.

-Add the ricotta to the white sauce, and stir to combine.
+- Add the ricotta to the white sauce, and stir to combine.
 Add the other cheeses.
-Season to taste with more salt, pepper and nutmeg.
+Season to taste with more salt, pepper, and nutmeg.
 Stir in the eggs.

 To assemble:

-Spread a thin layer of sauce in two 9" x 13" baking dishes.
+- Spread a thin layer of sauce in two 9" x 13" baking dishes.

-Brush the pan with more butter and make the next crepe.
-While it cooks spread about 1/4 cup filling in a sausage shape across the bottom of the first crepe and roll it up like an enchilada.
+- Brush the pan with more butter and make the next crepe.
+While it cooks spread about ¼ cup filling in a sausage shape across the bottom of the first crepe and roll it up like an enchilada.
 Place seam side down in the pan.
 Continue making and filling crepes, stirring up the batter often and brushing the pan with butter as necessary, until the filling is used up.
 You should fill both pans.
 Top each manicotti with a thin layer of sauce and a sprinkling of your extra mozzarella and Parmesan.

-You can wrap and freeze the manicotti at this point, and freeze the remaining sauce separately.
+- You can wrap and freeze the manicotti at this point, and freeze the remaining sauce separately.
 Thaw completely before baking.

-Preheat the oven to 350º.
+- Preheat the oven to 350º.
 Bake manicotti until puffed and lightly browned, about 25 minutes.
-Let sit a few minutes.
-Reheat sauce.
-Serve with sauce and grated Parmesan.

 Notes